 Diaconate Formation Program

 In September 2004, St. Augustine’s Seminary introduced the Diploma in Theological Studies for the Diaconate Formation Program candidates.
-Candidates’ wives may also enrol in the Diploma program core courses but are responsible for their own academic fees.

 The one-year propaedeutic period is an aspirancy year of prayer, study and discernment.
 Aspirants and their wives pray the Divine Office, engage in spiritual exercises including holy hours, study the Catechism, read Church documents on the diaconate, discuss the diaconate with deacons and their wives, and enter into discussions with each other on questions concerning the diaconate.